kingdom-one/grow-together-conference/readme.md

 A landing page for the **Growing Together** conference in 2024.
 Built with Bootstrap, Astro, Swiper and AOS.

+## Quickstart

+1. Install Dependencies: `npm i`
+2. Start your local server: `npm run start`

+Site is built & deployed on push to `main`, so if you're making significant change, start an issue and create a PR.

+---

 # Changelog

+## 2.1.2

+-   Fixed overflow issue on mobile
+-   Refactored sections for more standard markup generation
+-   Fixed wonky `hero` display on mobile
+-   Reduced custom SCSS for bootstrap utility classes

 ## 2.1.1